hanabi/hanabi.github.io/misc/Bluff_Types.md

 ### Callout Bluffs

 There are other types of *Bluffs* where Alice does not lie to Bob.
-Instead, it is possible for Alice to **lie to Cathy**, the player receiviong the clue.
+Instead, it is possible for Alice to **lie to Cathy**, the player receiving the clue.
 The *Bluffed* player must blind-play a card in order to demonstrate to Cathy that she was lied to.
 This is called a *Callout Bluff*, as the player who blind-plays is "calling out" the lie.

 A *Trash Bluff* is the best example of a *Callout Bluff*. *Ejections* and *Discharges* are also considered to be *Callout Bluffs*; the only difference from a regular *Callout Bluff* is that the blind-play comes from the *Second Finesse Position* or the *Third Finesse Position*, respectively.